Higherings/AutoComputeOptimizer/README.md

 - You can set a Tag Key and Value to select the group of EC2 Instances to be evaluated

 ## To-Do
-- Make a more restrict EC2,KMS policy for the Lambda
+- Make a more restrict EC2 and KMS policy for the Lambda

 - A better error management